Mikhail-Eremin01/file-storage-api/README.md

     npm install
     ```

+3. **Environment Variables Configuration**:
+    - A `.env` file containing the required environment variables will be provided separately.
-3. Create a `.env` file in the root directory and configure the following environment variables:
+    - You must place this `.env` file in the root directory of the project before starting the application.
+    - The `.env` file should include the following variables:

     ```env
     # MongoDB